opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_python.md

 set KV_SAMPLE_PROGRAM_LICENSE_FROM_FILEPATH=C:\OpenText\licensekey.dat
 ```

-In VS Code, you can the augment your run configuration as illustrated below:
+In VS Code, you can augment your run configuration as illustrated below:
  ```json
     ....
     "launch": {